joelparkerhenderson/wordbooks/pages/how-to-find-startup-employees/index.md

 * Offer incentives: Offering incentives like equity, flexible work hours, and other perks can attract top talent to your startup.

-Finding the right employees for your startup requires a mix of strategies and patience.
-It's important to take your time and find the right fit for your business to increase your chances of success.
+Finding the right employees requires a mix of strategies and patience.
+Take your time and find the right fit for your business to increase your chances of success.